Arctic Space Centre brings remote sensing data and services in every day and for every use.

 In the Arctic areas the influence of climate change is being felt at a higher degree than elsewhere.
 Enabling a better understanding of the environment in region is now utmost importance.

-Arctic Space Centre of the Finnish Meteorological Institute (FMI-ASC) in Sodankylä is an excellent base for studying various themes of global change in a northern context.
-Specific FMI-ASC research topics and products include:
+Arctic Space Centre of the Finnish Meteorological Institute (FMI-ARC) in Sodankylä is an excellent base for studying various themes of global change in a northern context.
+Specific FMI-ARC research topics and products include:

 • Snow cover monitoring (picture on right)